isglyv/Xylophone-iOS/README.md

-Very simple Xylophpne app by using of AVFoundation
+Very simple Xylophone app by using of AVFoundation